Live at The Olympia '96

-Live at the Olympia '96 is a live double album by British hard rock band Deep Purple.
+Live at the Olympia '96 is a live double album by English hard rock band Deep Purple.
 It was recorded at the Olympia in Paris on 17 June 1996 during the Purpendicular tour and released in 1997.

 Initial copies of the release have a round sticker on the front of the CD jewel-case, stating 'Official Bootleg'.

-One of only three Deep Purple live albums to feature a performance of "Maybe I'm a Leo", the other being Deep Purple in Concert and Live at Montreux 2011.
+It is one of only three Deep Purple live albums to feature a performance of "Maybe I'm a Leo", the others being Deep Purple in Concert and Live at Montreux 2011.

 Track listing

 All songs written by Ian Gillan, Ritchie Blackmore, Roger Glover, Jon Lord and Ian Paice except where noted.